CoderOfTheWeek/Week1/README.md

 # Week1
 #Category HAL9000 (Beginner)
 ##Minimum Dot Product:
 We’re all familiar with vectors in physics.
 Represent a vector as a set of n integers, and calculate the minimum scalar product of the vectors.
-For example: -
+For example: -  <br>
-If Vector A is 5 4 3 1 4 6 6
+If Vector A is 5 4 3 1 4 6 6 <br>
-If Vector B is 1 1 2 2 1 1 8
+If Vector B is 1 1 2 2 1 1 8  <br>
 Then a potential final answer could be 42.
-(Not saying that’s the solution) Remember that the vectors need not be of equal length.
+(Not saying that’s the solution) <br> Remember that the vectors need not be of equal length.  <br>

 #Category JARVIS
 ##Flood Fill